 To this GHG analysis, we then added an analysis of water footprints of Indian diets.
 We worked with others to develop the new Cool Farm Tool Water module, that calculates on-farm water footprints of crops and are now applying this module to estimate state level water “foodprints” in India.
 Our current estimates for the five major cereal crops (rice, wheat, maize, millet and sorghum) compare well to previous estimates from the Water Footprint Network.
 Our estimates allow us to understand the water requirements of the major cereal crops in the 32 States of India and review intra and inter-annual trends.
 We will expand this work to include other major crops in the near future.

 The production of food for human diets creates roughly 25% of global greenhouse gas emissions and accounts for approximately 70% of total water use.
-To achieve global environment goals, such as those set by the Paris Climate Agreement, agricultural practices need to become more sustainable but significant changes are also needed in how we consume food: wasting less, and eating more environmentally sustainable and healthy diets.
+To achieve global environmental goals, such as those set by the Paris Climate Agreement, agricultural practices need to become more sustainable but significant changes are also needed in how we consume food: wasting less and eating more environmentally sustainable and healthy diets.
 Globally diets are changing rapidly and now typically contain more dietary energy, saturated fat, sugar and salt, and increasing amounts of foods of animal origin.
 Current research suggests that improved diets would improve health and simultaneously benefits the environment.
+So many people choose to go on diets to improve their health.
+Whether it is by trying the Keto diet to help lose weight, taking supplements like cbd full spectrum oil to support a healthy gut or cutting out junk food, there are many ways that people can help improve their health and live a better lifestyle.